 A few weeks ago, I was at the Taiwan Lantern Festival.
-I went with my guesthouse owner’s nieces and a Korean guy who stays at the guesthouse long term.
+I went with my guesthouse owner’s nieces and a Korean guy who stays at the guesthouse long-term.
 We were walking around and they were mostly speaking Chinese.
-They were discussing one of the niece’s boy problems.
-I guess all that teenage angst and romance you have when you are 16 is universal.
+They were discussing the boy problems of one of the nieces (I guess all that teenage angst and romance you have when you are 16 is universal).
 Though they were speaking Chinese, I knew what they were saying.
-I followed along, I laughed, I made some jokes, they understand, I understand – it was great.
+I followed along, I laughed, I made some jokes, they understood, I understood — it was great.

 But I knew what they were saying and I was able to contribute.
 How?
-Because while we were walking, it hit me.
-One of the things people always ask you about your trip is how are you different?
-It’s a hard question to answer because most change happens slowly and you rarely notice it.
-But while at the Lantern Festival, I realized one difference I’ve never noticed before.
-I understood non-verbal communication.
-I was able to tell from facial expressions and tone of voice, I was able to get the gist of what they were saying.
+Well, while we were walking, it hit me.
+I thought about how one of the things people always ask you about your trip is, “How are you different?”
+It’s a hard question to answer because most changes happen slowly and you rarely notice them.
+But while at the Lantern Festival, I realized one difference I’d never noticed before: I understood non-verbal communication!
+From just facial expressions and tone of voice, I was able to get the gist of what people around me were saying.
 I didn’t need to know Chinese.
-I had developed this skill that seemed to always be with me before.
-It crept so slowly into my life, it always seemed natural.
-It wasn’t until the festival I realized I had this skill.
+This skill had crept so slowly into my life, so naturally, that it seemed like it had always been there.
+But it wasn’t until the festival I actually realized I had this skill.

-Learning how to communicate without words is a travel skill that you can use throughout your life, in all parts of it.
+Learning how to communicate without words is a travel skill that you can use throughout your life and in all parts of it.
 It can help you navigate bad situations, deal with people’s emotions, understand people, and play cool tricks with people at a bar.
-Most importantly it will help you get by while on the road.
+Most importantly, it will help you get by while on the road.
 You’ll be able to understand a person even when you don’t understand their language.
 Why?
 Because lots of human communication happens without words.
 People’s facial expressions and body language tell just as much about what a person is feeling as the words they are saying.

 Don’t get me wrong — I love learning languages.
 I’ll continue to learn them even if I can never master them.
 I’m taking Chinese classes next week and hope to learn French this summer.
-It’s good to know a few words in the local language but you don’t need to learn the language fluently.
+It’s good to know a few words in the local language, but you don’t need to learn the language fluently.
 You can get by without it.
-Even if you never learn one word, you can get by without it.
+Even if you never learn one word, you can still get by without it.
 I’m not saying never learn the language — you should make attempts.
 The locals will really appreciate it.
 However, once in a while, don’t.
 Practice some non-verbal cues.
 Learn to get by with signs.
 Learn to get by without words.

-Ok, so if you really do want to learn the language, here is a guide on how you can start speaking a foreign language from day ONE!
+But, okay — if you really do want to learn the language, here is a guide on how you can start speaking a foreign language from day ONE!